KimiaLabMayo/cytology-work/README.md

 - [Learn more on Kimia Lab](https://kimialab.uwaterloo.ca/kimia/index.php/roi-detection-and-cell-detection-and-classification-in-bone-marrow-cytology/)

 ### Disclaimer
-Rhazes Lab does not own the code in this repository.
-This code and data were produced in Kimia Lab at the University of Waterloo.
+Kimia Lab at Mayo Clinic does not own the code in this repository.
+The code and data were produced in Kimia Lab at the University of Waterloo.
 The code is provided as-is without any guarantees, and is stored here as part of Kimia Lab's history.
 We welcome questions and comments.

+This code is intended for research purposes only.
 Before using or cloning this repository, please read the [End User Agreement](agreement.pdf).